-Accumulation happens only when the temperature lies between a minimal value (xb) and a maximal value (xm).
-The resulting instantaneous rate of accumulation according to temperature shows a humped-shape profile.
-Accumulation is integrated through time (see Eq.
-1), until F = 1.
-Parameter values for SBW have been estimated from laboratory experiments as β1=0.194, β2=3.0, β3=5.94, β4=0.034, xb = 2.5 °C, and xm = 35 °C (Régnière et al., 2012).
+Accumulation occurs only when the temperature lies between a minimal (xb) and a maximal value (xm).
+Parameter values for SBW,estimated from laboratory experiments, are β1=0.194, β2=3.0, β3=5.94, β4=0.034, xb = 2.5 °C, xm = 35 °C and F=1 (Régnière et al., 2012).
+The accumulation rate function is increasing for temperatures up to ??? degrees C, which iswell within the temperatures observed during the quiescent stage.

 2.2.3 Phenological model of balsam fir’s budburst

 Processed-based tree phenology models describe the individual or interactive effects of environmental conditions (e.g., temperature or photoperiod) on bud development (Chuine & Régnière, 2017).
 We use the Uniforc model of Chuine (2000) to model balsam fir’s budburst phenology.
 Uniforc predicts bud development as a function of temperature in the second stage of seasonal resting (i.e., ecodormancy).
-A previous analysis of budburst phenology in eastern Canada suggested that a more complex model that includes chilling during the first stage of the resting period did not perform better than the simplified Uniforc model, presumably because the temperatures are always sufficiently low to meet chilling requirements (Desbiens, 2017).
-Accordingly, the heat accumulation rate is the same as in the theoretical example (see Eq.
+The heat accumulation rate is the same as in the theoretical example (see Eq.
 2).
-Accumulation starts at a given time t0, which is after January 1st (Desbiens, 2007), when trees have accumulated enough cold to end bud dormancy.
-Accumulation is integrated through time (see Eq.
-1).
+Accumulation starts some time after January 1st (Desbiens, 2007), when trees have accumulated enough cold to end bud dormancy.
 Budburst occurs when accumulation reaches a threshold F*.

 We fitted the Uniforc model to budburst phenology data collected in the 1980s and 1990s in Quebec and New Brunswick (Desbiens, 2007; Régnière pers.comm.
 2020).
 Each year, bud development was observed in different sites during the growing season at time intervals ranging from two days to two weeks.
 Budburst occurs when buds develop from class I to II according to the class scheme developed by Dorais & Kettela (1982).
 The budburst date was defined as the date when 50% of the buds in the site have reached stage II.

-We perform sensitivity analysis on both models using partial rank correlation coefficient (Wu, Dhingra, Gambhir, & Remais, 2013).
+We perform sensitivity analysis on both models using partial rank correlation coefficients (Wu, Dhingra, Gambhir, & Remais, 2013).

 2.3 Historical and future temperature regimes in eastern Canada

 We selected six locations on a latitudinal gradient across eastern Canada (Fig. 3) to explore the effects of various historical and future temperature regimes on the synchrony between SBW and balsam fir phenology.
 The temperature data for these locations were calculated using BioSIM (Régnière, Saint-Amant, Béchard, & Moutaoufik, 2014).
-BioSIM interpolates weather station historical data and climate change scenarios for any location in North America.
-We used data from 1996 to 2016 to explore the latitudinal trends of past emergence for the insect, budburst for the tree, and the mismatch between the two events over latitude and across years.
+BioSIM interpolates weather station historical data and climate change scenarios across North America.
+We used data from 1996 to 2016 to explore the latitudinal trends of past insect emergence, tree budburst and their mismatch across years.

-Last, we used predicted temperatures under different warming scenarios at the same locations in order to gain insights in expected trends for emergence, budburst and mismatch in the future.
+Last, we used predicted temperatures under different warming scenarios at the same locations to gain insights in expected trends for emergence, budburst and mismatch in the future.
 We selected three different scenarios, known as RCP2.6, RCP4.5 and RCP8.5 (van Vuuren et al., 2011).
-For each scenario, we generated a total of 1200 stochastic temperature time series over the 2001-2100 period.
+For each scenario, we generated 1200 stochastic temperature time series over the 2001-2100 period.

 Both models used temperature data with a four-hour time interval, which allows for the capture of warm events within a day (i.e., a few hours of warm temperatures, while the average daily temperature stays low).